maximmajor/url-shortening-service/README.md

    Create a .env file at the root of the project directory and add the following environment variables:
    MONGODB_URI=<mongodb-uri>
-   Replace <mongodb-uri> with a valid MongoDB connection string. check .env.example, I already have a "mongodb-uri" there, you can use it. its mainly for testing purpose.
+   Replace <mongodb-uri> with a valid MongoDB connection string.

 5. run yarn tsc
    (This compiles the TypeScript code into JavaScript code. and create a dist folder where it is stored.)